Tyratox/asl-ca-backend/README.md

 `/etc/hosts` can be edited to forward requests to `cert.asl-ca.localhost` to localhost / `127.0.0.1` instead.

 # Known Issues
-- Nginx Error if no certificate has been revokes
-Workaround: Revoke at least one certificate
 - Revoked certificates are accepted until nginx is reloaded